LIT-Rumors/lit-rumors.github.io/pages/pages-root-folder/index.md

 RuMorS, (RUntime MOnitoRing for Software-intensive systems) aims to aid engineers in
-1. discovering, analyzing, and selecting relevant information about the system’s behavior<br>(such as functional requirements or safety-related behavior),
+1. <b>discovering, analyzing, and selecting relevant information</b> about the system’s behavior<br>(such as functional requirements or safety-related behavior),
-2. creating monitors in order to observe and ensure the correct behavior of the system and interplay among hardware, software, and human actors, and finally,
+2. <b>creating monitors</b> in order to observe and ensure the correct behavior of the system and interplay among hardware, software, and human actors, and finally,
-3. describing expected human behavior and monitoring this behavior at runtime to ensure that the system adheres to its (often safety-critical) prescriptions.
+3. <b>describing expected human behavior</b> and monitoring this behavior at runtime to ensure that the system adheres to its (often safety-critical) prescriptions.